When to plant Salsify in Scott County, AR

 Scott County, Arkansas is in USDA Hardiness Zone 8a.
 The average last spring frost is April 5 and first fall frost is October 31.

-Scott County County sits in USDA Zone 8a.
+Scott County sits in USDA Zone 8a.
 Salsify grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Salsify grow in Scott County County's climate?
+Can Salsify grow in Scott County's climate?

 Your Scott County Garden Planner — Free